PetToyCo/elizabeth_ProxyServer/README.md

 To run the specRunner suite:
 From the root directory: npm start
 Navigate to http://127.0.0.1:3000/specRunner.html in the browser and wait 2 seconds.

+## Production
+To return this service to development mode:
+1. In index.html, uncomment lines 49-53.
+Then comment out lines 56-60.